 Pinsky Law Group has successfully petitioned the New York State Court of Appeals, the state’s highest court, for permission to appeal the matter of Waite v.
 Champion.
-Very few cases are granted permission to appeal to this Court.
+Statistically, less than two percent of requests for permission to appeal to this Court are granted each year.
 Pinsky Law Group represents six residents who successfully petitioned the Town of Champion to dissolve the Champion Fire Protection District.
 A vote of the residents was held and passed.
 However, instead of dissolving the Fire Protection District, the Town formed two fire protection districts over the same territory as the one.
 The Appellate Division held that the Town of Champion followed a process, and never addressed whether the Town actually accomplished dissolution.
 Thus, the present appeal on these questions.
 We believe that this case has statewide impacts as it the first case in the state on the Dissolution Law (General Municipal Law Article 17-A. In June, 2018, the Court heard oral argument, which can be viewed here: https://www.nycourts.gov/ctapps/arguments/2018/Jun18/Video/82.html

 The Pinsky Law Group has been declared victorious in a lawsuit initiated on behalf of the town of Macedon against the NYS Department of Health.
 The town of Macedon had applied for an ambulance service certificate pursuant to Public Health Law 3008(7) for the entire town of Macedon, including the village of Macedon.
 Although initially granted, the Department of Health revoked the town’s authority to operate in the village of Macedon, simply because the village of Macedon complained.